hugglesfox/pcode-style-guide/README.md

-# SIT105 Pseudocode Style Guide
+# The Non Definitive Guide to NickCode

-> **Please note that this document is only a guide and there is zero guarantee that Nick will actually accept this style guide (but it's better then nothing).
-This not a conclusive guide.
-USE AT OWN RISK.**

-This document defines a set of styling guidelines which should be used in order to make pseudocode more consistent and readable.
-Inspiration for the following rules has been taken from the SIT105 lectures, Nick's Cloud practical, the Python Enhancement Proposal 8 and the Rust Style Guide.

-This is not designed to teach pseudocode but rather define some best practices in terms of presentation of pseudocode for SIT105 assessment 3.
+This is a living document which aims to be the best guide possible to the pseudocode flavour created by Dr Nick Patterson for SIT105 (which will be referred to as nickcode for the rest of the document).
+This document is not officially endorsed by Dr Patterson therefore **use at own risk** but with the amount of confusion around how nickcode and the ambiguity of the Assignment 3 marking rubric, we thought that a formal definition of nickcode was required.
+Inspiration for the following guide has been taken from Dr Patterson's Cloud practicals and lectures as well as the Python and Rust programming languages.

+## Contents

+// TODO

-## Comments
+## 1. Comments

-Comments are marked by a `//` at the start of the line and have a space between the `//` and the start of the comment.
+A comment is a line of text which is marked by a `//` at the start of the line which is used for making notes about your code without affecting the algorithm in any way.
+Comments should have a space between the `//` and the start of the comment.

 Inline comments should be defined 2 spaces after the line of code.

-### Example

 ```
 // This is a comment